hmcts/ops-runbooks/jenkins/ADO/README.md

 # Azure Boards
-These are agile tools that help us plan, and track any unit of work in software project. (https://dev.azure.com/hmcts/PlatformOperations/_workitems/recentlyupdated/)
+These are agile tools that help us plan, and track any unit of  our works in software project. (https://dev.azure.com/hmcts/PlatformOperations/_workitems/recentlyupdated/)

 ##  ADO Projects